 5. Warmth and Sensitivity

-Jasmines are warm and sensitive flowers in which they communicate with their pleasant smells and appearance.
+Jasmines are warm and sensitive flowers that they communicate with their pleasant smells and appearance.
 It’s hard to dislike this flower and find something negative about it.

 It’s a sweet flower that brings warmth and a positive feeling wherever it might find itself.
-It also brings nice flavors and smells to its surroundings, which can liven up the room in which they find themselves in.
+It also brings nice flavors and smells to its surroundings, which can liven up the room in which they find themselves.

 6. Good Luck